-- 2. Must have a total household income that does not exceed 80% of the State of Indiana Area Median Income (AMI) for Fiscal Year 2020, as published by HUD. - a.
+- 2. Must have a total household income that does not exceed 80% of the State of Indiana Area Median Income (AMI) as published by HUD and listed in Chart 3-A, 3-B, or 3-C below. - a.
 For purposes of determining the number of people in a household, an unborn child counts as a household member. - b.
-Income is based on either the adjusted gross income reported on the 2020 IRS Form 1040 or the household's total gross household income for the two months prior to the month of application as calculated according to HUD regulations at 24 CFR 5.609.
+Income is based on either the adjusted gross income reported on IRS Form 1040 or the household's total gross household income for the two months prior to the month of application as calculated according to HUD regulations at 24 CFR 5.609.
 Household income includes the unearned income of all household members and the earned income (wages) of all adult household members age eighteen (18) or older.